linuxmobile/palettePilot/README.md

 - Compare colors to check their contrast ratios
 - Visualize color combinations with UI elements examples
 - Export the generated palette to [TailwindCSS](https://tailwindcss.com/)
+- Export the generated palette to PNG
+- Share your palette with others via URL

 ## Why Palette Pilot?